HOSPITAL IN-BUILDING 700/800 MHZ PUBLIC SAFETY RADIO COMMUNICATIONS

 As first responders within their communities, hospitals are recognizing the need for reliable wireless public safety communications as both a standard safety assurance and in the event the location becomes a staging location for responders during an emergency.

-M S Benbow & Associates (MSB) was selected as the telecom engineering firm to design and oversee installation of a dedicated public safety radio communications system that provides public safety coverage throughout all areas of a four-story, 450-bed hospital, including elevators, stairwells and units with sensitive equipment.
+M S Benbow & Associates (MSB) was selected as the telecom engineering firm to design and oversee the installation of a dedicated public safety radio communications system that provides public safety coverage throughout all areas of a four-story, 450-bed hospital, including elevators, stairwells, and units with sensitive equipment.

 MSB’s initial step was to conduct an RF site survey and walk-through of the hospital to determine where advanced coverage was needed and identify the appropriate solution set to ensure reliable, seamless service was provided similar to the outside RF network.

-Once the site survey and audit was completed, design was conducted.
+Once the site survey and audit were completed, the design was conducted.
 Project responsibilities included:

 - Spectrum analysis and coordination